richardxu100/CS4-Mainline-Homework/README.md

 #### [Scratch Programming Projects by Nebo](http://nebomusic.net/advancedscratch.html)
 > These are some high - level projects that you can work on to challenge yourself in Scratch.
+Jump right into these if you've completed the previously assigned projects.

+Copyright CS4Mainline Summer Immersive.